dogweather/forkful/content/en/c-sharp/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?
-Printing debug output is about spitting out information key to understanding what's going on under the hood of your code.
-Programmers do this to track variable values, the flow of execution, and sniff out bugs—sort of like a breadcrumb trail in a digital forest.

 ## How to:
 Straightforward stuff: use `Console.WriteLine()` to print to the output console.
 For debugging purposes specifically, `Debug.WriteLine()` can be your go-to, provided you have `System.Diagnostics` in your using directives.
 If you're targeting a UI application, `Trace.WriteLine()` could be the tool for the job since it allows listeners to capture the output.